-Best Fennec loadouts for Warzone and Modern Warfare | Dexerto.com
+Best Fennec loadouts for Warzone and Modern Warfare - Dexerto

-The Fennec is the latest gun to enter both Warzone and Modern Warfare, but you’ll need to equip the right attachments if you truly wish to master this lightening fast SMG.
+The Fennec has now been out for a few months, but you’ll still need to equip the right attachments if you truly wish to master this lightening fast SMG.
 Here, we break down two of the strongest Fennec loadouts you can use.

 The Vector, now known as the Fennec, has been a popular SMG ever since it first graced our screens back in Modern Warfare 2.
 Packed with a buttery smooth recoil pattern, excellent hip-fire, lightweight, and insanely fast rate of fire – the Fennec is an absolute beast of a gun.
 In fact, this deadly machine gun is so lethal that it can tear through multiple enemies in just a blink of an eye.

-Whether this zippy SMG will end up taking the crown away from the MP5 is up for debate, but for now, it certainly seems the Fennec is a popular choice.
-For many, this new weapon will be the go-to, particularly in close-quarters engages where hyper-aggressive play is rewarded.
+This zippy SMG hasn’t taken the crown away from the MP5, but the Fennec is still a popular choice.
+For many, this weapon is still a go-to, particularly in close-quarters where hyper-aggressive play is rewarded.
 In order to help you get the most out of the Fennec, we’ve put together two loadouts that you can use to dominate the competition in both Modern Warfare and Warzone.

 Best Fennec loadout for Warzone